labgem/microscope-user-doc/docs/content/overview/organismselection.rst

 Note that the exact appearance of this selector may depend on the page.

-To select an organism, type in some characters of its strain name.
+To select an genome, write in some characters of its strain name.
-A list of organisms matching this characters will open.
+A list of genomes matching this characters will open.
-From this list, you can select the organism you want.
+From this list, you can select the genome you want.

-For example, if you type "esche", the following list will open:
+For example, if you type "escher", the following list will open:

 .. image:: img/simple_selector_esche.png